MIDL-Conference/midl-website/pages/autumn-academy.md

 We proudly present the first edition of the next regular online event in the annual calendar of MIDL: The Autumn Academy!
 Feel warmly welcomed to grab a cup of tea, curl up in a cozy blanket in front of your device and join a tutorial to train your research skills.
 And for this first edition, we chose one of the most important yet one of the most under-represented research skills to train: Reproducibility!

 The Autumn Academy will take place on **November 30 2022** and will start at **15:00 CET**.
 The tutorial will be held virtually via [Zoom](https://us06web.zoom.us/j/88902343676?pwd=ZytvWkVrS1pJQ1NMQXpDbEdOOG52UT09), and of course, there will be a Get-Together afterwards in our well-established MIDL event center in [Gather.Town](ADD LINK HERE).
 Participation is **free of charge**!
-Even though teh places are not limited and we are happy for anyone joining spontaneously, we would like to ask you to register beforehand to ensure a smooth event:
+Even though the places are not limited and we are happy for anyone joining spontaneously, we would like to ask you to register beforehand to ensure a smooth event:

 {{ button("Register Here", "https://forms.gle/Efrw7AEYuHfg2kqr5") }}